eshazen/retro-25/firmware/calc/README.md

 Compile using sdcc in z88dk per makefile.
 Produces `main-9000.hex` which must be loaded by some sort of bootloader to `0x9000` in RAM.
+(See bootloader elsewhere in the repository).

 Some notes about the code:

 Pure C with a bit of assembly for keyboard / display control.

 Works great at 16MHz CPU clock with no wait states... within 20% or so of original hardware speed.
+Runs original Z80 microcode.

 Originally the code would also run under unix as a pure C application, or under a Z80 emulator.
 There are some lingering `#ifdef UNIX_TERM`